“Yes. We. Can.”Barack Obama, presidential election victory speech, 2008

 Please find suggestions here; but always be mindful of your own ideas and class discussions and follow the direction of your own programme of study when devising your assessment tasks.

 Either Michelle or Barack Obama’s speeches (but not both, as a Body of Work must be composed of texts by the same writer) would make ideal texts to use in this assessed activity.
 They connect very well to a variety of Field of Inquiry such as Beliefs, Values and Education or Politics, Power and Justice.
 After reading the speeches carefully, you’ll have a good idea of the Global Issue you might like to develop.
 For example, Michelle speaks about ‘The Importance of Education’, but you should think carefully about all kinds of issues in these texts: for example, fatherhood, motherhood, black history, aspiration – there are many more.
-You could pair them successfully with a number of extracts from your literary texts that explore similar themes and ideas.
+You could pair these speeches successfully with a number of extracts from your literary texts that explore similar themes and ideas.
 Speak to your teacher about your ideas; the list below is not exhaustive:

 - Shakespeare’s The Merchant of Venice – in Act 4 scene 1 Portia delivers a powerful speech to try and persuade Shylock to be merciful; or explore Shylock’s famous speech in Act 3 scene 1.